Plague is a disease that is caused by the bacterium, Yersinia

 Without prompt treatment, the disease can cause serious illness

-public health preparedness and emerging infectious disease
+preparedness and emerging infectious disease response.
+Part of

-an internationally renowned expert in public health.
+internationally renowned expert in public health.

 The center reduces illness and death from infectious diseases by

 effecting change through public policy refinement, fostering the

 adoption of science-based best practices in public health among